vasapol123/hw-bdd-cucumber-saasbook2e/README.md

 ```
 $ cd ./rottenpotatoes/

-// For using Cucumber in test environment
+// For using Cucumber to run the features in test environment
 $ docker-compose run --rm rails-cucumber

 // OR